Limited scholarship funds are available for nonadmitted students at Harvard Extension School.

 Phi Theta Kappa (PTK) Scholarships

-The Extension School awards a limited number of PTK Scholarships to community college graduates who wish to join the Bachelor of Liberal Arts Program.
-You are eligible to apply if you are a PTK member who, as a US citizen or eligible non-citizen, can qualify for financial aid and has earned an associate's degree with a cumulative grade-point average of 3.5 or higher.
+Harvard Extension School awards a limited number of PTK Scholarships to community college graduates who are PTK members and wish to join the Bachelor of Liberal Arts (ALB) degree program.
+You are eligible to apply if, as a PTK member, you are also a US citizen or eligible non-citizen, can qualify for financial aid, and have earned your associate's degree with a cumulative grade-point average of 3.5 or higher.
+Further, you must meet the initial admission eligibility requirements for the ALB degree, including the expectation that your high school diploma or its equivalent must have been earned at least five years prior to enrolling in any ALB degree-applicable courses.

 Awards are based on the following: